kuutamolabs/kld/README.md

 - Server(s)/node(s): Any Linux OS
 - Workstation/development machine: Any Linux OS

 These are two different machines.
 The kld manager, `kld-mgr` will run on your workstation.
 It will talk over SSH to your server/node.
-During install the server(s)/node(s) will be wiped and fresh kuutamo near distribution(s) will be installed.
+During install the server(s)/node(s) will be wiped and a fresh kuutamo lightning distribution will be installed.

 ## Server Setup